nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

-1. Load storage to the test directory, enter "loadstorage src/test/data/ManualTesting".
+1. Load storage to the test directory, enter the directory of the provided test data tasklist.xml "loadstorage src/test/data/ManualTesting".

 2. List the tasklist, enter